jacewoods/jacewoods.github.io/README.md

 ## Welcome
 Hello, my name is Jace Woods!
 I am recent graduate at Western Oregon University (June 2019), earning a B.S. in Computer Science and Magna Cum Laude Honors.
 This page exists as a portfolio for the work I did during my senior year.
 I have Full-Stack Web and Mobile development experience (primarily working with ASP.Net and its tools), as well as experience using tools related to Data Analysis/Databases, Security, and Microservices.
 I enjoy advancing my knowledge with the tools I have experience with, and love learning and teaching myself new languages/frameworks as well!
-I am currently open to any job opportunities relevant to Software Engineering, with a particular interest of Web and Mobile Development and Data Analysis!
+I am currently open to job opportunities related to Software Engineering, with a particular interest of Web and Mobile Development and Data Analysis!

 ## Contact Me
 * [LinkedIn](https://www.linkedin.com/in/jacewoods)